HORNETJOE/lifecycle-models/README.md

    - Integration is done as a "big-bang. at the very end, which doesn't allow identifying any technological or business bottleneck or      challenges early.

 ### 2.0 Evolutionary
-The Evolutionary Model or approach is based on the idea of rapidly developing an initial software implementation from very abstract specifications and modifying this according to an appraisal
+The Evolutionary Model or approach is based on the idea of rapidly developing an initial software implementation from very abstract specifications and modifying this according to an appraisal.
+This type of model used in a workplace can help during development because it can show the growth of work show how functions in an application are changing and improving with each version.

 ### 2.1 Advantages
-- This is the only method appropriate for situations where a detailed system specification is unavailable.
-Effective in rapidly producing small systems, software with short life spans, and developing sub-components of larger systems.
+- Effective in rapidly producing small systems.

+- Effective in software with short life spans.

+- Effective in developing sub-components of larger systems.

 ### 2.2 Disadvantages
 - It is difficult to measure progress and produce documentation reflecting every version of the system as it evolves.

-This paradigm usually results in badly structured programs due to continual code modification.
-Production of good quality software using this method requires highly skilled and motivated programmers.
+-This paradigm usually results in badly structured programs due to continual code modification.

+-Production of good quality software using this method requires highly skilled and motivated programmers.

 ### 3.0 Prototyping
    It refers to the activity of creating prototypes of software applications, for example, incomplete versions of the software program being developed.
+This can work well in a work environment because it can show how an application can grow and show which changes are being made between different version of the application.
+This allows the client or developers to jump back to earlier versions to make change without losing too much progress.

  ### 3.1 Advantages